JetForMe/hoa/README.md

 # HOA
 A [Baratine](http://baratine.io) web application to help manage our HOA, and teach me how to use Baratine.

+# License

+You may not use this code for any competitive or commercial app.
+You may use it to see how to accomplish certain things (or not!) in a general way.

 # To Do

 1. User model